Wojtek242/route0/README.md

 for resources to learn about configuring networks to play with on my own computer that seemed like a big gap.

+Furthermore, there are lots of resources online for learning the theory of how networks are connected to each other and how routing works on the Internet, but very few of them come with any practical examples.
+It is one thing to learn the concepts and a completely different thing to apply them in a practical real world scenario.
+Route 0 was made to address this issue as well.

 ### Purpose

 The primary purpose of Route 0 is to provide a framework for learning how